terrafx/terrafx.interop.d3d12memoryallocator/sources/Interop/D3D12MemoryAllocator/inc/docs.md

 - Resources of the three categories: buffers, textures with `RENDER_TARGET` or `DEPTH_STENCIL` flags, and all other textures, can be placed in the same memory only when `allocator->GetD3D12Options().ResourceHeapTier >= D3D12_RESOURCE_HEAP_TIER_2`.
   Otherwise they must be placed in different memory heap types, and thus aliasing them is not possible.

-## Reserving memory

-The library automatically allocates and frees memory heaps.
-It also applies some hysteresis so that it doesn't allocate and free entire heap when you repeatedly create and release a single resource.
-However, if you want to make sure certain number of bytes is always allocated as heaps in a specific pool, you can use functions designed for this purpose:

-- For default heaps use D3D12MA::Allocator::SetDefaultHeapMinBytes.
-- For custom heaps use D3D12MA::Pool::SetMinBytes.

-Default is 0.
-You can change this parameter any time.
-Setting it to higher value may cause new heaps to be allocated.
-If this allocation fails, the function returns appropriate error code, but the parameter remains set to the new value.
-Setting it to lower value may cause some empty heaps to be released.

-You can always call D3D12MA::Allocator::SetDefaultHeapMinBytes for 3 sets of heap flags separately:
-`D3D12_HEAP_FLAG_ALLOW_ONLY_BUFFERS`, `D3D12_HEAP_FLAG_ALLOW_ONLY_NON_RT_DS_TEXTURES`, `D3D12_HEAP_FLAG_ALLOW_ONLY_RT_DS_TEXTURES`.
-When ResourceHeapTier = 2, so that all types of resourced are kept together, these 3 values as simply summed up to calculate minimum amount of bytes for default pool with certain heap type.
-Alternatively, when ResourceHeapTier = 2, you can call this function with `D3D12_HEAP_FLAG_ALLOW_ALL_BUFFERS_AND_TEXTURES` = 0.
-This will set a single value for the default pool and will override the sum of those three.

-Reservation of minimum number of bytes interacts correctly with D3D12MA::POOL_DESC::MinBlockCount and D3D12MA::POOL_DESC::MaxBlockCount.
-For example, free blocks (heaps) of a custom pool will be released only when their number doesn't fall below `MinBlockCount` and their sum size doesn't fall below `MinBytes`.

-Some restrictions apply:

-- Setting `MinBytes` doesn't interact with memory budget.
-The allocator tries to create additional heaps when necessary without checking if they will exceed the budget.
-- Resources created as committed don't count into the number of bytes compared with `MinBytes` set.
-  Only placed resources are considered.

 ## Virtual allocator